 These two terms, Host and Remote, hearken back to the days before networks, when the Host software ran on one computer and Remote software ran on a number of other computers, data being passed back and forth on floppy diskettes.
 The terms are now more conceptual; it is quite common that a single networked computer acts as both a Host and a Remote station, even simultaneously!

 Legalmaster Remote communicates with the Host machine in two manners.
-First, it exports batches of fee and cost transactions to a floppy, local or network drive so you can then import these batches into your Legalmaster Host program.
+First, it exports batches of fee and cost transactions to a floppy, local, or, more commonly, network drive so you can then import these batches into your Legalmaster Host program.
 Second, it (optionally) imports master file data from the Host system for purposes of validation.
 If your Host and Remote software are sharing the same server, then the Remote users may view the validation files without you having to do anything extraordinary.

 If you are running the Remote version of Legalmaster'66 or later, you may also view all of your time entries, regardless of their age as long as your Host software and Remote software are sharing the same server.